 This beautiful hamlet has one 4-star hotel and restaurant.
 Otherwise it consists of a mix of modern villas with pools and a view and old traditional town houses just waiting to be refreshed to suit a contemporary lifestyle.
 You need to stay alert though as homes in Llucalcari are only rarely for sale and rent.
-The old townhouse presented in the video above is one of the rare exceptions.

 Some homes in the village centre lie rather close, yet many properties in this snoozing mountainside spot offer dazzling sea views.
 Common for all is the village’s unique proximity to the water.
 A little pathway on the sole street leads through olive groves and Mediterranean flora to a rocky private beach, Cala Llucalcari, in less than 10 minutes.

 Llucalcari also offers a variety of things to explore by yourself or with friends.
 Walking routes are available towards both Cala Deia and Port de Soller, the latter with several calas and small villages along the way.
 In these calas, you carefully tread via huge rocks into a turquoise blue sea that offers a lot of snorkling experiences.